Chlorophytum comosum (kloh-roh-FY-tum kom-OH-sum), better known as spider plant or airplane plant, is a common addition to homes and offices.

 The plant is also popular among cat and dog enthusiasts, and it was an early entry on NASA’s list of effective air purifiers.

-Many amateur spider plant enthusiasts have a big question about the kind of soil they’ll need.
+Many amateur spider plant enthusiasts have a big question about the best soil for spider plant.

 Unfortunately, you’ll likely get as many different answers and the number of people you ask.

-So what kind of soil do you need, and what works best?
+So, what kind of soil mix for spider plant do you need, and what works best?

-The ideal soil for growing a spider plant is loamy, moist, and well-drained, with a pH balance of around 6.0 to 6.5 with a high tolerance up to 7.0.
+The ideal soil for growing a spider plant is loamy, moist, and well-drained, with a pH balance of around 6.0 to 6.5 and a high tolerance of up to 7.0.